Chrotesque/ci-portfolio-project-5-api/README.md

 ![Testing Results](readme/images/testing.png)

 ## PEP8 Linting
-I used <a href="https://pep8ci.herokuapp.com/">CI Python Linter</a> for validation.
+I used <a href="https://pep8ci.herokuapp.com/" target="_blank">CI Python Linter</a> for validation.
 Checked all python files that I touched during development.

 Results: All clear, no errors found